The Bodhrán: The Beat of Irish Music

 Striking the bodhrán is crucial to Irish music, setting the pulse for melodies that resonate through time.
 This article is your definitive guide to the bodhrán, offering detailed insights into how this classic drum shapes the tunes of Ireland.

-The bodhrán (pronounced bow-rawn) is an Irish drum with a goatskin head, played with a stick called a tipper.
-Originating as a farm tool, it transitioned to music by the mid-19th century.
-Modern versions may have tuning systems.
-Its popularity in Irish music rose in the 1960s.
+The bodhrán is an Irish drum with a goatskin top.
+You play it with a stick known as a tipper.
+It started as a farm tool but moved to music by the middle 1800s.
+New types have tuners.
+Its fame grew in the 1960s.

 Disclaimer: Celtic Musik participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.